karim-attaleb/xml_to_dataframes/xml_to_df.md

 # Helper function to safely extract text from an element
 def get_text(element):
+    """Safely extract text from an XML element.

+    Args:
+        element (ET.Element): XML element.

+    Returns:
+        str or None: Text content of the element or None if the element is missing.
+    """
     return element.text if element is not None else None

 # Extract header details
 def parse_header():
+    """Parse the header section of the XML file.

+    Returns:
+        pd.DataFrame: DataFrame containing header information.
+    """
     header = root.find('ns0:Header', ns)
     if header is not None:
         header_data = {child.tag.split('}')[-1]: get_text(child) for child in header}